Model-Based Learning for DOA Estimation with One-Bit Single-Snapshot Sparse Arrays: Numerical Results

+Additionally, Figure \ref{rmse_hitrate_2d_effect} (c) presents the convergence curves for different choices of $\mathrm{b}$.
+It can be observed that smaller values of $\mathrm{b}$ (e.g., $\mathrm{b} = 0.1$ or $\mathrm{b} = 0.5$) result in a faster convergence rate, reaching smaller approximation error within approximately $10$ iterations.

+Note also that the choice of the regularization parameter $\gamma$ will affect the algorithm convergence speed.
+We compared convergence under different $\gamma$ settings and found that, as Figure~\ref{convergence_curves_sbri_reg} (a) shows, the adaptive rule in Equation~\eqref{lambda_update} accelerates convergence compared with a fixed $\gamma$.

-To further evaluate the performance of the proposed SBRI-Net and SBRI-X-Net (illustrated in Figures \ref{unrolled_net_1_ongrid} and \ref{unrolled_net_1_offgrid}), we conducted $5,000$ random trials using an 18-element SLA.
+To further evaluate the performance of the proposed SBRI-Net and SBRI-X-Net (illustrated in Figure~\ref{unrolled_net_1_ongrid} and Figure~\ref{unrolled_net_1_offgrid}), we conducted $5,000$ random trials using an 18-element SLA.
 These trials focused on a scenario with two fixed on-grid targets located at $\left[-10^{\circ}, 20^{\circ}\right]$ under varying SNR levels.
-The results were compared against optimization-based estimators, including 1-bit SPICE \cite{shang2021weighted}, 1-bit LIKES \cite{shang2021weighted}, and 1-bit SLIM \cite{shang2021weighted}.
-As shown in Figures \ref{algs_rmse_hitrate_compare_allmethods}(a) and \ref{algs_rmse_hitrate_compare_allmethods}(b), SBRI-X-Net achieves comparable RMSE to SBRI-X at SNRs from $0$ dB to $15$ dB, and slightly lower RMSE at $20$ dB to $50$ dB.
-It also maintains a comparable hit rate across various SNR conditions, including those ranging from 35 dB to 50 dB, which were not part of the training scenarios.
+The results were compared against optimization-based estimators, including 1-bit SPICE, 1-bit LIKES, and 1-bit SLIM \cite{shang2021weighted}.
+As shown in Figure \ref{convergence_curves_sbri_reg} (b) and (c), SBRI-X-Net achieves comparable RMSE to SBRI-X at SNRs from $0$ dB to $15$ dB, and slightly lower RMSE at $20$ dB to $50$ dB.
+It also maintains a comparable hit rate across various SNR conditions, including those ranging from $35$ dB to $50$ dB, which were not part of the training scenarios.
 This demonstrates better overall performance and a certain level of generalization ability in high SNR conditions.
 A similar trend is observed for SBRI-Net, further demonstrating the effectiveness of the proposed model-based networks.

+Unlike the original SBRI-X algorithm, which requires manually chosen $a$ and $b$, SBRI-X-Net learns these parameters during training.
+We initialize both $a$ and $b$ to 1.0.
+Because SBRI-X is not strictly an unrolled network, letting both parameters float simultaneously led to numerical instabilities (NaN propagation).
+To avoid this, we fix $a$ and allow only $b$ to be trainable.
+Figure \ref{a_b_epoch} plots $b$ (and fixed $a$) over training epochs.
+We see that $b$ steadily decreases, mirroring the behavior observed in our manual grid searches (Figure~\ref{SBRI_X_RMSE1andDetect} (c-d)), where smaller $b$ consistently yielded better estimation performance.